ProteinsWebTeam/interpro-docs/docs/protein_families_game.rst

 of families by asking the other players for the protein cards you are missing in your hand to complete your families.
 The game logic is similar to the Happy families and Go Fish games.

-The game is available to play online by clicking on the image below, or you can `request a printed copy <https://www.ebi.ac.uk/about/contact/support/interpro>`_.
+The game is available to play online by clicking on the image below, or you can put a `request to organise the Protein families game activity in person <https://www.ebi.ac.uk/about/contact/support/interpro>`_.

 .. raw:: html